deckgo/deckdeckgo/docs/docs/edit/app-edit-reveal/app-edit-reveal.md

 # Reveal

-Make elements and texts appear one line at a time in [DeckDeckGo].
+Make elements and text appear one line at a time in [DeckDeckGo].

 ## Table of contents